 Department of Psychology

-The Office of the Faculty of Social Sciences coordinates the offering of the Minor in Behavioural Science.
+The Office of the Faculty of Social Sciences coordinates the offering of the Minor in Psychology.

-Students whose Major is in any programmes other than BSocSc (Hons) in Psychology and BSocSc (Hons) in Business Psychology may qualify for a Minor in Behavioural Science.
-Students are required to complete five courses (15 credits) as detailed below:
+Students whose Major is in any programmes other than BSocSc (Hons) in Psychology and BSocSc (Hons) in Business Psychology may qualify for a Minor in Psychology after successful completion of 15 credits of courses as details below:

 PSY2101 Introduction to Psychology*